Lainbo

 ZA Bank is purely for its card, which looks nice.
 You need to apply in the app after passing the review and pay a shipping fee of 35 Hong Kong dollars, shipped from Zhuhai.
 It is a Visa debit card (consider it a supplement to the Hong Kong Visa card).

-HSBC Blue Lion is a MasterCard debit card from HSBC for consumption.
+HSBC Blue Lion is a Mastercard debit card from HSBC for consumption.
 The HSBC Red Lion card we applied for is not suitable for online purchases because it does not have a CVV.
-This Blue Lion can be applied for directly in the app without any threshold after you have the Red Lion (App homepage - Debit Card - First Blue Lion - Apply).
-It is shipped via EMS from Shenzhen.
-Having this card makes online shopping more convenient, as it deducts money from your account.
+After obtaining the Red Lion card, you can apply for the Blue Lion card directly in the app without any thresholds (App homepage - Debit Card - First Blue Lion - Apply).
+It is shipped quickly from Shenzhen via EMS, and having this card makes online shopping more convenient, as it deducts money from your account.

 A Tip#